Sugar Slows Down the Healing Process

-The modern diet is heavy on sugar, and it takes its toll on our health in the form of obesity, heart disease, inflammation, diabetes, and many other chronic diseases.
-Perhaps, one place that we seldom look when discussing the effect of our excessive sugar consumption is its impact on the healing process.
+The modern diet is heavy on sugar and it takes its toll on our health in the form of obesity, heart disease, inflammation, diabetes, and many other chronic diseases.
+One place that we seldom look when discussing the effect of our excessive sugar consumption is its impact on the healing process.
 Scientists are beginning to discover that sugar can inhibit the healing process in several ways including:

 Reduced Collagen Production